 Purchase of Own Securities and Total Voting Rights

-Following this transaction, the issued share capital and total voting rights of the Company will be 572,170,283 Ordinary Shares.
+Following this transaction, the issued share capital and total voting rights of the Company will be 147,051,483 ordinary shares.
 This figure may be used by shareholders as the denominator for the calculations by which they will determine if they are required to notify their interest in, or a change to their interest in, the Company under the Financial Conduct Authority's Disclosure Guidance and Transparency Rules.

 Rachel Peat